tinyos/tinyos-main/tos/lib/mac/tkn154/README.txt

 missing documentation:
 - overview on the architecture of TKN15.4
-- porting TKN15.4 to a new platform
+- guidance on porting TKN15.4 to a new platform
 - ...

 Implementation